 By developing a new theoretical framework in which motion is modeled in a step-wise manner accounting for molecular flexing, DNA molecules were found to move nonrandomly with varied speed and molecular track in a way that precisely conserved the Brownian linear MSD.

-“The most important result of this study is that we have demonstrated that a linear MSD does not always indicate underlying Brownian motion,” explained Habuchi.
+“The most important result of this study is that we have demonstrated that a linear MSD does not always indicate underlying Brownian motion,” explains Habuchi.
 “With this new theoretical framework, we can detect the nonrandom motion of single molecules that cannot be captured by conventional MSD analysis.”